Referral Guide for Faculty and Staff

 Counseling Center Services

 The Counseling Center provides personal counseling, outreach services, crisis intervention, and consultation to faculty and staff regarding student concerns.
-The Center is staffed by 2 clinical psychologists and a licensed clinical professional counselor.
 All currently enrolled students are eligible for counseling.
 All services provided by the Counseling Center are free, voluntary, and confidential.

 The Counseling Center provides short term counseling to students with an array of concerns including depression, anxiety, eating disorders, substance abuse, roommate conflict, relationship concerns, college adjustment and other emotional issues.
 Students assessed as requiring longer term therapy, are referred to counseling professionals in the community.